massoncheg/forgejo-docs/user/first-repository.md

 This article will guide you through creating your first repository on Forgejo, connecting your local development environment and making your first commit.

 ## Creating a Repository

+> A note to more advanced users: It's currently not possible to use Push-to-Create to push a fresh repository onto Forgejo.

 To create a new repository, you need be logged in to your account.